oginni76/Idea-repo/README.md

 Questions - when do you use your seat belt, immediately you get in, when you see a police or lastma When do you take it off, after passing a checkpoint, when you get to your destination, when you feel uncomfortable.

+Checked the fine for not using your beltin Lagos state.
+20k first time
+30k second or subsequent times or 6 months
+But this isn't the problem
+we should make them se that its for our own safety and not the 20k fine

+Possible solutions
+MASSIVE AWARENESS
+From the roadside hawker, down to the top executive Videos showing this impact should be placed on electric billboards and put in strategic places Fliers should be printed and shared out
+A 1 week online course on road safety should be taken by defaulters(Course would be taught by professionals and also youtube videos)